Youngdo-Kim/Youngdo-Kim.github.io/Research/_posts/2024-03-17-AI-Driven-Enhancements-for-DIHM.md

 </div>

 <br>Currently, I am researching ways to improve the network’s convergence and enhance its ability to reconstruct the morphology of more complex objects.
-<br><p style="font-size: 0.8em; text-align: right;">J. Kim, <strong>Y. Kim</strong>, H. S. Lee, E. Seo, & S. J. Lee.
+<br><p style="font-size: 0.8em; text-align: right;">The figures of research 3 are related to J. Kim, <strong>Y. Kim</strong>, H. S. Lee, E. Seo, & S. J. Lee.
 (2024).
 Single-shot reconstruction of three-dimensional morphology of biological cells in digital holographic microscopy using a physics-driven neural network. arXiv:2409.20013 [cs.CV].</p>